 One actionable way for our community to increase inclusivity at Sirens is to provide scholarships to help people of color attend.
 This year, we are seeking funds to provide three people of color with both a Sirens registration and a round-trip Sirens Shuttle ticket.
 Once funded, we will provide these scholarships to Con or Bust, a tremendous organization that provides assistance to fans of color/non-white fans who wish to attend science fiction/fantasy cons.
 Con or Bust will allocate these scholarships in accordance with its rules.

 Sirens is built on a thousand conversations.
 But the value of those conversations—and the value of the community born of those conversations—is built on the diversity of voices that participate in those conversations.

-If you can—whether with $5 or a full scholarship of $365—we hope that you’ll help us provide these scholarships!
+If you can—whether that’s $5 or a full scholarship of $325—we hope that you’ll help us provide these scholarships!